FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 Enter g of carbohydrates for cupcake every 100 g:
 Enter g of sugar for cupcake every 100 g:
 ```
 Once all the data is entered, you'll get a message that says that the new food was added.
-This new addition will remain the dictionary, so next time you use the program, you won't need to add the food again!
+This new addition will remain in the json file, so next time you use the program, you won't need to add the food again!

 You'll get a Current Total, and again the program will ask if you want to add more food.
 When you select "n", you'll get a Final Summary, and the program will stop running.
 ```bash